-Some companies that promote the small benefit scheme include One4All, which has 8,500 online and national participating outlets, and Allgo reward card, which offers an employee incentive points system for companies.
+Some companies that promote the small benefit scheme include One4All, which has thousands of online and national participating outlets, and Allgo reward card, which offers an employee incentive points system for companies.

-Donnelly says tax-free vouchers, tickets or benefits can be used only to purchase goods or services and cannot be redeemed for cash.
+Donnelly says tax-free vouchers, tickets or benefits can be used only to purchase goods or services and can’t be redeemed for cash.

 He reminds employers not to exceed the maximum amount allowable under the scheme: “If the value of the benefit/voucher exceeds €500, then the full amount is subject to tax and not just the excess.

 “Employers should take care to ensure the maximum value of €500 is not breached.”